Back to Basics: Hardening Computers & Smartphones

-- Enable a screen lock of some type, PIN, password, biometric fingerprint or a retinal scanner.
+- Enable a screen lock of some type, PIN, password, biometric fingerprint, or a retinal scanner.
 The strongest PIN security is an 8-digit PIN or password, just keep in mind that you’ll be entering this PIN or password every time you need to unlock your phone.
-You can also set a combination of screen locks such as a fingerprint or geometric shapes for unlocking the screen after the phone has been turned on and booted up a perhaps an 8-digit PIN for unencrypting the device before boot up.
+You can also set a combination of screen locks such as a fingerprint or geometric shapes for unlocking the screen after the phone has been turned on and booted up or perhaps an 8-digit PIN for unencrypting the device before boot up.
 The point is to have protection on your smartphone so that no one can just pick it up and have access to your entire phone.

 - Enable remote wipe in case your smartphone is stolen.

 - Install Anti-Virus software — With AV software products, you get what you pay for.
 Check the ratings ahead of time of other users, read the reviews.
 Read the PC Magazine editor’s best picks.
 Purchasing the premium protection version is better if affordable because they typically offer more services than just AV protection.
-Pick a vendor product that is highly-rated, not too pricey, works well, and isn’t too clunky which could result in degraded phone speed performance.
+Pick a vendor product that is highly rated, not too pricey, works well, and isn’t too clunky which could result in degraded phone speed performance.

-- Install a paid Virtual Private Network (VPN) application to protect your Internet browsing activity from snoopers when you’re using public Wi-Fi hotspots.
+- Install a paid, no-logging Virtual Private Network (VPN) application from privacytools.io to protect your Internet browsing activity from snoopers when you’re using public Wi-Fi hotspots.
 This won’t stop law enforcement or Big Brother (i.e., Government) from being able to track you but it should protect against your Internet Service Provider (ISP) and Hacker Bob at Starbucks from seeing what you’re doing online.
-You should know that there are a lot of unscrupulous VPN vendors out there advertising that they don’t collect your Internet browser activity or sell that your data other collectors.
+You should know that there are a lot of unscrupulous VPN vendors out there advertising that they don’t collect your Internet browser activity or sell that your data to other collectors.
 Do your homework first before choosing a VPN provider and remember that you get what you pay for.
 No “free” service is ever really free, is it?
-Nope, that boat don’t float, folks.
+Nope, that boat doesn’t float, folks.
 If a service is free, you are the product!